Thought’s on Advent: Christ coming into the world, anticipating his second coming.

 And I’m not asking you to view the question from the Catholic point of view, I am asking because some churches of Christ and Christian churches now observe Advent.

-To bind churches with the requirement that they must talk about Advent and practice it would be wrong.
+To bind churches with the requirement that they must talk about Advent and observe it would be wrong.